LeeOtts/Ender3v2-Klipper-Configs/README.md

 Feel free to explore the provided `macros.cfg` file, which contains pre-defined macros that can streamline your printing workflow and add convenience to your operations.

 We hope you find these configuration files invaluable in your quest for exceptional 3D printing results.

+## This config uses KAMP

+- **What is KAMP?**

+KAMP is a project that was created by kyleisah to simplify the usage of adaptive meshing on Klipper-based 3D printers.
+Adaptive meshing is the practice of using values from a gcode file to define a mesh's dimensions.
+This gives you the benefits of using a bed mesh, but only specifically where it is needed, without passing a bunch of variables around.
+KAMP was designed with simplicity in mind!

+Find out more about Kamp, https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging